tech-advantage/edc-httpd/README.md

 Use the web service : `/httpd/api/search?query=YourQuery`.
 There are other optional parameters for this request :
-- lang to search the results match with specified lang
+- _lang_ to search the results match with specified lang
-- exact-match to specify if search is an exact search
+- _exact-match_ to specify if search is an exact word search
-- limit to set a limit of search results
+- _limit_ to set a limit of search results\

-You can see an example with those parameters below.\
+You can see an example with those parameters below.

-The wildcard is supported.
+The wildcard ( `*` ) is supported.

 *Example*

-The query: `/httpd/api/search?query=httpd` returns help documentations which contain the word `httpd`.
+The query: `/httpd/api/search?query=httpd` returns help documentations which contain the words which start by `httpd`.

-The query `/httpd/api/search?query=httpd AND server` returns help documentations which contain the words `httpd` *AND* `server`.
+The query `/httpd/api/search?query=httpd AND server` returns help documentations which contain the words which start by `httpd` *AND* `server`.

 The query `/httpd/api/search?query=http*` returns help documentations which contain the words which start with `http`.